LOW DOSE ATROPINE FOR SYMPTOMATIC RELIEF

 This is for US residents only.
 Non-US international patient can download a 'white paper' statement which may help you convince your local doctor to prescribe low-dose atropine for you.
 Click Here.

-3. Prior to your appointment, you will be sent a link to a Zoom meeting for the scheduled date and time (link sent to both email).
+3. Prior to your appointment, you will be emailed a link to a Zoom meeting for the scheduled date and time.
 You do not need to have a Zoom account to participate.

 4. We will have our video consultation to discuss your condition and experience and to make sure there are no medical contraindications to treatment (Generally, there are not any).
 It will be very helpful if you have had a previous eye examination to ensure your eyes are otherwise healthy and that your floaters are not part of a more serious eye condition.